Lake Victoria: Hydrology and limnology

 Lake Victoria receives 80 percent of its water from direct rainfall.
 Average evaporation on the lake is between 2.0 and 2.2 m per year, almost double the precipitation of riparian areas.
 Lake Victoria receives its water additionally from rivers, and thousands of small streams.
 The Kagera River is the largest river flowing into this lake, with its mouth on the lake's western shore.
-Lake Victoria is drained solely by the Nile River near Jinja, Uganda, on the lake's northern shore.
+Lake Victoria is drained solely by the Nile River near Jinja, Uganda on the lake's northern shore.

 In the Kenya sector, the main influent rivers are the Sio, Nzoia, Yala, Nyando, Sondu Miriu, Mogusi, and Migori.
 The only outflow from Lake Victoria is the Nile River, which exits the lake near Jinja, Uganda.
 In terms of contributed water, this makes Lake Victoria the principal source of the longest branch of the Nile.
 However, the most distal source of the Nile Basin, and therefore the ultimate source of the Nile, is more often considered to be one of the tributary rivers of the Kagera River (the exact tributary remains undetermined), and which originates in either Rwanda or Burundi.
 The uppermost section of the Nile is generally known as the Victoria Nile until it reaches Lake Albert.
 Although it is a part of the same river system known as the White Nile and is occasionally referred to as such, strictly speaking this name does not apply until after the river crosses the Uganda border into South Sudan to the north.

 The lake exhibits eutrophic conditions.
 In 1990–1991, oxygen concentrations in the mixed layer were higher than in 1960–1961, with nearly continuous oxygen supersaturation in surface waters.
-Oxygen concentrations in hypolimnetic waters (i.e. the layer of water that lies below the thermocline, is noncirculating, and remains perpetually cold) were lower in 1990–1991 for a longer period than in 1960–1961, with values of less than 1 mg per litre (< 0.4 gr/cu ft) occurring in water as shallow as 40 m compared with a shallowest occurrence of greater than 50 m in 1961.
+Oxygen concentrations in hypolimnetic waters (i.e., the layer of water that lies below the thermocline, is noncirculating, and remains perpetually cold) were lower in 1990–1991 for a longer period than in 1960–1961, with values of less than 1 mg per litre (< 0.4 gr/cu ft) occurring in water as shallow as 40 m compared with a shallowest occurrence of greater than 50 m in 1961.
 The changes in oxygenation are considered consistent with measurements of higher algal biomass and productivity.
 These changes have arisen for multiple reasons: successive burning within its basin, soot and ash from which has been deposited over the lake's wide area; from increased nutrient inflows via rivers, and from increased pollution associated with settlement along its shores.

 Between 2010 and 2022 the surface area of Lake Victoria increased by 15% flooding lakeside communities.

 Bathymetry

-The lake is considered a shallow lake considering its large geographic area with a maximum depth of approximately 80 m and an average depth of 40 m.
+The lake is a shallow lake considering its large geographic area with a maximum depth of approximately 80 m and an average depth of 40 m.
 A 2016 project digitized ten-thousand points and created the first true bathymetric map of the lake.
 The deepest part of the lake is offset to the east of the lake near Kenya and the lake is generally shallower in the west along the Ugandan shoreline and the south along the Tanzanian shoreline.